There are four types of toll free numbers, 800, 888, 877, 866, 855, 844 and 833.

 A RespOrg could be a carrier, long distance company, third-party RespOrg service provider, reseller or the company that owns the toll free number.

 To become your own RespOrg, you must complete a 10 page Service Establishment form, submit a $4000 deposit to SOMOS and also pass a certification test.

-If you understand what RespOrg is, then you already know that it has access to the SMS or Service Management System.
+If you understand what RespOrg is, then you already know that it has access to the SMS, or Service Management System.

 Service Management System (SMS) is the database that controls the routing on all toll free phone numbers.